claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 | **Billing**            | ACUs per second, more granular, + storage.                 | Instance hours + storage.                                                   |
 | **Start/Stop**         | Responsive start/stop, cost-saving for intermittent loads. | Manual start/stop.                                                          |
 | **Maintenance**        | Minimal downtime, more seamless.                           | Scheduled maintenance windows.                                              |
-### Endpoint
-- **Reader**: It provides a single endpoint (DNS address) through which applications can access the read replicas, which are optimized for handling read operations
-- **Writer**: is used for handling both read and write operations and points to the primary instance responsible for managing data writes.

 ## DynamoDB
 Amazon DynamoDB is a ***serverless***, NoSQL (key/value), fully managed database with single-digit millisecond performance at any scale.
 - **Highly available** with replication **across 3 AZ**.